-Thank you to all the children who brought donations on the day, and to parents/carers who were so generous in sending donations for the bake sale.
+Thank you to all the children who brought donations on the day, raising £226 for Children in Need.
 Well done to all the children in the School Council for organising such a successful day.
-We raised an amazing £421 to thank you to everyone for your generous support!

 Please click on the first image below to view our gallery of Children in Need photos.